andresilva/intro_to_rust/src/concurrency.md

 ## What is concurrency

-- One program with multiple threads of execution running at the same time.
+- One program with multiple threads of execution running at the same time
-- Threads can share data without communication overhead.
+- Threads can share data without communication overhead
-  - (networking, inter-process communication channels, etc).
+  - (networking, inter-process communication channels, etc)
-- Threads are more lightweight than individual processes.
+- Threads are more lightweight than individual processes
-  - No large OS context switch when switching between threads.
+  - No large OS context switch when switching between threads

 ## Why is concurrency hard